Missing Princeton University student found dead: officials

 PRINCETON, N.J.
-(PIX11) – Misrach Ewunetie, a 20-year-old Princeton University student who disappeared last week, was found dead on campus Thursday, authorities said.
+(WPIX) – Misrach Ewunetie, a 20-year-old Princeton University student who disappeared last week, was found dead on Thursday, authorities said.

 Ewunetie’s body was discovered by a Princeton Department of Facilities employee behind the tennis courts on university property around 1 p.m., according to the Mercer County Prosecutor’s Office.